 Brisbane City Council is doing business in a more sustainable way and providing opportunities for residents, businesses and not-for-profit organisations to reduce their carbon footprint.

 Green and biodiverse city

-Council is buying back 500 hectares of bushland and is working towards increasing Brisbane's bushland cover.
+Council is buying and protecting bushland and working towards increasing Brisbane's bushland cover.

-Council offers various environmental grants under the Lord Mayor's Community Sustainability and Environmental grants program 2013-2014:
+Council offers a range of environment and sustainability related grants for community groups, non-profit organisations and individuals under the Lord Mayor's Community Sustainability and Environmental Grants Program.

 Private property owners can receive help and advice on revegetation, local flora and fauna species and how to conserve and restore wildlife habitat on their land.